-With great power comes great responsibility.
-And with a million creative ideas swirling around, it’s best to game-plan and strategize early, set attainable goals, and take definitive action.
+Success is 1% idea, 99% execution.
+And with a million creative ideas swirling around, it’s best to game-plan and strategize early, set attainable goals, and take definitive action so you can execute with precision and grace.
+Here’s how we successfully mobilize our process as a creative and web design firm based in Nashville:

 Following our name brainstorm and selection, we developed 4 distinct design directions for the property, showing both the overall logo and visual identity, and carrying that through to illustrate in-use applications in signage, advertisements, and collateral.
 We set a specific number of options before we got to work, ensuring that our energy was best spent with a narrowed focus, harnessing our creative energy.